afroyd/Zend-Server-juju/README.md

 To deploy a Zend Server service:

-choose which PHP version to install by changing the charm's "phpVersion" config option.
-In Zend Server 7.1 it can be either 5.5 or 5.6 (default is 5.5).

-By default it will install Zend server in a production mode.
-If you'd like to use it for development set the "production" config to false.
+By default it will install Zend server . with Z-Ray disabled which is good for production. if you'd like to use it for development set the "zrayEnable:" config to true.

 Generate a gui admin api key hash.
 Should be 64 characters long string.
 You can generate it in bash with:

     date +%s | sha256sum | base64 | head -c 64

-If you have a dedicated site url set it in the "siteUrl" config.
-Alternately you can set it to your HAProxy public url if you are going to use HAProxy.
-You can leave it blank if this is a single server installation.

 Deploy the charm:

     juju deploy zend-server

+Set the admin webapi key and gui password:

+    juju set zend-server guiPassword=yourSecretPassword adminKeyHash=yourGenerated64CharactersLongApiKey

 To expose it to the internet: